duzhewang/Missing-data-in-EHR/README.md

 2. 6/15/2017: test issue: codes are unstable, sometimes work, sometimes doesn't.
 3. 6/30/2017: upload a new version using Polya-Gamma method.
 4. As of 7/12/2017: checked individual parameter and label switching.
+5. As of 7/17/2017: MCARSim folder contains the new version of R code using matrix instead of for loop.